Arronno/Headache2D/Readme.txt

 Dowload the repo and run Game2D.exe from the folder Build to play the game.

-Use Arrow keys to play the game.
+Use Arrow keys to control the Balls.

 Constraints:
 1. The Arrow keys control the black and red balls simultaneously.